MOST RECENT

 If you are looking to obtain a regular Texas drivers license that allows you to operate most of the conventional vehicles, you only need to concern yourself with the basic DPS drivers handbook.
 However, if you decide to obtain a commercial or motorcycle license, you may want to study the corresponding manuals.
 At the moment, the Department of Public Safety in Texas offers the following publications:

-- Drivers license handbook (this is a regular driver manual)
+- Texas drivers license handbook (this is a regular driver manual)

-Both the commercial and motorcycle driver's handbooks come as add-ons to the regular Texas driver manual and you are expected to study the regular manual first.
+Both the commercial and motorcycle driver's handbooks come as add-ons to the regular Texas drivers manual and you are expected to study the regular manual first.

 Texas Driver Handbook Contents